itsjustinetime/LFFEvents/README.md

 # LFFEvents
-Two plugins for the open source flat-file CMS system Bludit.
-One theme (jttheme) for Bludit
+A social event management plugin for the open source flat-file CMS system Bludit.

-The first, LFFEvents allows the creation & management of data for a social events app.
-The second, lff-data allows data created by LFFEvents to be displayed in pages using shortcodes

 # LFFEvents
 Once added to Bludit, open the settings page from the sidebar menu.
 Set up the various categories there: